 - State Capital

-Hard water is an issue throughout the United States; as much as 85 percent of the nation's households have hard water levels ranging from slightly to extremely hard.
-Use the above USA water hardness map to discover the average water hardness in your State or city.
+Hard water is an issue throughout the United States; as much as 85 percent of the nation's households have a hard water level ranging from slightly to extremely hard.

 When it rains, the water that hits the ground does not contain any minerals, but it does have varying levels of acidic atmospheric pollution.
 As the acidic water comes in contact with different rock formations, it begins to slowly dissolve minerals such as Calcium Carbonate, which is found in limestone.
 As the mineral content in the water increases, the water is considered “harder”.

 The longer water is exposed to a certain stone, the harder it will be.
 For example, water from an underground aquifer will be harder than water from a river or lake.
-Hardness is depicted in milligrams per liter (mg/L), parts per million (PPM) or grains per gallon (gpg).
+Water hardness levels are depicted in milligrams per liter (mg/L), parts per million (PPM) or grains per gallon (gpg).
+This map uses PPM measures.
+To convert grains per gallon to ppm click here.

 Hard water is healthy to Carbon based lifeforms because it contains essential minerals, with this said, it is detrimental to pipes and equipment due to its tendency to accumulate as hard scale.
 There are different ways to reduce scale accumulation, but before selecting the method that best fits your needs, it’s important to know if you live in a hard water area.

 Hard water causes scale to accumulate in pipe systems and equipment.
-This scale build-up comes at a significant cost.
+This water hardness, scale build-up comes at a significant cost.

 HydroFLOW has a full range of award-winning water conditioners that provide a chemical-free and eco-friendly solution for the harmful effects of scale.